How to Make a Christmas Cactus Bloom at Christmas

 1. Ideal Light & Temperature Conditions

-Proper light and temperature is the most crucial part of making a Christmas cactus bloom.
-They bloom best when the days are short, and the temperature is moderately cool.
+Proper light and temperature are the most crucial parts of making a Christmas cactus bloom.
+They bloom best when the days are short and the temperature is moderately cool.

 • Firstly, tuck your Christmas cactus indoors.
-Keep it at a temperature around 60 F (15-16 C) until the first flower buds appear.
+Keep it at around 60 F (15-16 C) until the first flower buds appear.

 • For the best result, don’t turn on even a light bulb where you’re keeping the plant for some days.